mtr-cherish/cherish/README.md

 Cherish is a cloud platform for showing off your Initiatives to the world, and allowing the community to decide which ones they want to see some to fruition.

-With Cherish will be able to:
+With Cherish you will be able to:

 * Create Initiatives
 * Vote and comment on Initiatives